flink-extended/ai-flow/docs/content/development/create_a_project.md

     root_directory: /tmp/aiflow-examples/demo
 ```

 Here we choose `LocalBlobManager` and as the blob manager, so the AIFlow Server will download the workflow code locally.
-More types of blob manager, please refer to [Blob Manager](./blob_manager.md).
+More types of blob manager, please refer to [Blob Manager Plugin](../plugins/blob_manager_plugin.md).